nhandz2008/sci-project/API_INTEGRATION_PROGRESS.md

 ### Notable notes and gaps
 - **Password reset flow**: UI currently simulates email/token steps.
 Wire to `POST /auth/forgot-password` and `POST /auth/reset-password` for full integration.
-- **Profile**: Endpoints `GET /users/me` and `PUT /users/me` exist in client but are not used in UI.
-Add a profile edit/view flow to consume them.
+- **Profile**: ✅ **COMPLETED** - Profile editing uses `PUT /users/me` via `components/user-profile-form.tsx` and updates context in `app/account/page.tsx`.
+Retrieval uses `GET /auth/me` on startup; `GET /users/me` client exists but is not used in UI.
 - **System health**: Only `/api/v1/health` is used (as a connectivity probe in `app/account/page.tsx`). `/health` is unused.
 - **Field coverage (overview)**: ✅ **COMPLETED** - Added `overview` field to all interfaces, forms, and display components.
 Overview field is now fully integrated with 2000 character limit and proper validation.
+- **Admin user management**: ✅ **ENHANCED** - Added user detail viewing modal and improved user management interface.
+Note: Full user editing by admins requires backend endpoint that doesn't currently exist.

 ### Cross-cutting implementation details
 - All API calls go through `apiRequest` in `app/api/utils.ts` for consistent headers, error parsing (supports both `{detail}` and `{error:{...}}`), and 401 handling (redirect to `/login`).